 At Bailey, we are one big family.
 We have been building Bailey leisure vehicles here in South Bristol since 1948 and are now very much part of the local community.
 The majority of our employees live nearby and been with us for a long time (average length of service is actually 10 years).
 As result, our workforce possesses the necessary skill and experience to successfully manufacture a complex range of caravans and motorhomes in the same plant.

-Inside the Bailey Of Bristol factory
+Inside the Bailey of Bristol factory

-Unlike many of our competitors all of our full-time technicians are salaried to ensure to everybody working here is focused on quality as well as quantity.
+Unlike many of our competitors all of our full-time technicians are salaried to ensure everybody working here is focused on quality as well as quantity.
 This way, we encourage our employees to take ‘ownership’ of the production process, work closely as a team and participate in the development of our products.